2019 UPenn Acceptance Rate: Class of 2023

 So, you’re thinking about applying to UPenn, and you’re curious about your chances of admission.
 Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+Of course, there are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.
+Using those as a measure, we can estimate your chances.

-With an acceptance rate of 9.4%, admission to Penn is very competitive.
-Based on our analysis, to have a good chance of being admitted, you need to have a GPA of 3.9 or above, and have an SAT score of close to 1570, or an ACT score of 34 or above.
+With an acceptance rate of 7.44%, admission to Penn is very competitive.
+Based on our analysis, to have a good chance of being admitted, you need to have a GPA of 3.9 or above and have an SAT score of close to 1570, or an ACT score of 34 or above.

 Other aspects of your application, such as athletics, extracurriculars, and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.